allpro/form-manager/README.md

 }
 ```

-**What you _don't see_ above is the logic behind this form; that's the point!**
-This form _could_ have validation for every field, with auto-generated error
-messages.
-Field-level validation can occur onChange, onBlur or onSubmit, and
-this may change depending whether a field is already in-error.
-The values can
-be automatically trimmed and reformatted for display (eg: "(604) 555-1212"),
-and can be auto-transformed for posting (eg: "6045551212").
-Fields can even
-be disabled in response to data-entry.
-**All things are possible, and this mark-up never needs to change!**

-**ALL data handling and logic is set in the form-configuration.**
+**ALL form options and logic is set in the form-configuration.**
-If you want to adjust validation requirements, you do it there; _not_ inside the
-presentation components.
+<br>Validation, data-transformations, and other features are all specified in
+the container component &mdash; _not_ in presentation component(s).

-You can add cosmetic properties to the form-fields
+Cosmetic properties can be added to the form-fields in the presentation
-in your presentation component as normal; FM does not know or care about this.
+component as normal.
+Field 'labels' are considered 'cosmetic' because they are
+a presentation choice, and do not affect the 'data'.

+**FM easily handles very complex custom forms.** For example:
-If you have a rich form that spans multiple screens, with some controls inside
+A form that spans multiple screens, with some controls inside modal popups.
-a popup dialog-box, that's no problem.
-FM does not 'wrap' your form, so
+FM does not 'wrap' markup so page structure doesn't matter.
-you can create any component structure required -
-just pass in `props.form` so you can integrate the data with FM.
+Just pass `props.form` to integrate any control with FM.

 See
 **[Implementing FormManager in Components](https://github.com/allpro/form-manager/blob/master/docs/Implementation.md)**